-In liquid markets prices reflect all the available information Highly wrought analysis is unlikely to provide enough benefit to consistently cover its cost.
-The best approach is to work with markets rather than against them.
+In liquid markets prices reflect all the available information The best approach is to work with markets rather than against them.
 Diversification is essential to reduce unnecessary risks and enhance reliability Diversification is enhanced by holding the majority of available securities with an asset class and including multiple asset classes in the portfolio including international shares and bonds.
-Investors are risk averse > The only acceptable risk is one that is adequately compensated by potential portfolio returns.
+Investors are risk averse The only acceptable risk is one that is adequately compensated by potential portfolio returns.
 Investors will not invest in riskier assets (e.g. shares) if there is not long-term potential for them to earn more than investing in bonds or fixed interest.
 The design of the portfolio is most important The appropriate allocation of capital among asset classes (shares, bonds, fixed interest, etc.) will have a greater influence on long term portfolio results than the selection of individual securities.
 Investing for the long term (preferably longer than ten years) becomes critical to investment success because it allows the long-term characteristics of asset classes to surface.